SLACK / PRODUCT DESIGN

 Well would you look at that.
 Slack is actually building this thing!

-Lessons Learned & Areas for Improvement
+Lessons learned & areas for improvement

-- Do just enough research to move on: This is a difficult thing to master but is key to balancing speed and accuracy.
+Do just enough research to move on: This is a difficult thing to master but is key to balancing speed and accuracy.
 I tried to do this throughout.

-- Leave enough margin time for interviews: When scheduling interviews or user tests with people make sure I leave extra time in case someone is a no show or needs to reschedule.
+Leave enough margin time for interviews: When scheduling interviews or user tests with people make sure I leave extra time in case someone is a no show or needs to reschedule.
 This happened a few times on this project but didn’t significantly mess up my timeline.

-Future Roadmap
+Future roadmap

 These are some things I’d look to continue to iterate on in the future with this feature.

-Inclusion of "Huddles" in Summaries
+Inclusion of "Huddles" in summaries

 Huddles are kind of Slack’s version of Zoom calls.
 Including text transcription summaries of these calls was something I had talked about with my engineer friend but didn’t make it into this first version of the feature.

-Were this project to continue this is something I could test with to improve effectiveness and accuracy of the feature.
+This is something I could test with to improve effectiveness and accuracy of the feature.

 Check out my other work!